henrythasler/Leaflet.Geodesic/README.md

 ### Updating the geometry

-Each Geodesic-Class provides a `setLatLngs()`-Method, that can be used to update the geometry of an existing geodesic-object:
+The Geodesic-Class provides a `setLatLngs()`-Method, that can be used to update the geometry of an existing `L.Geodesic`-object:

 ```Javascript
 const geodesic = new L.Geodesic().addTo(map);   // add empty object to the map